bring2dip/bring2dip/README.md

 ## Deepak Bhattarai @bring2dip

-Hi, I'm Deepak currently a software developer from Kathmandu, Nepal.
+Hi, I'm a software developer based in Helsinki, Finland.
 I like working on NodeJS and React.
 Currently I'm into functional programming world.
 I also do some seasonal C programming.

 I enjoy Mountain Biking, Traveling to new places, Swimming, playing Piano.